 Adrián de la Rosa

 Adrián de la Rosa is a mitigation specialist currently with the Office of Capital and Forensic Writs (OCFW), which is a Texas state public defender office located in Austin, Texas that represents individuals sentenced to death in state post-conviction proceedings.
 Before joining OCFW, Adrián led the community education efforts at the Texas Fair Defense Project (TFDP), a nonprofit legal advocacy organization in Austin, Texas.
 At TFDP, he worked with partners across the state to educate low-income communities about their rights in the criminal justice system.
 Adrián is an assistant adjunct professor in the Sociology Department at Austin Community College and previously worked as a community organizer on immigrant labor and community development issues.
 He holds a B.A. in Political Science and Sociology, a Masters degree in Sociology, and a law degree from Texas Tech University.
 He is fluent in English and Spanish and actively volunteers with several nonprofits in the Austin community.
-Adrián was recenlty appointed by the Austin City Council to serve on the Commission on Immigrant Affairs which advises the city council on issues of common concern to immigrants, particularly in the areas of health and human services, education, and the demographic makeup of the Austin immigrant community.
+Adrián was recently appointed by the Austin City Council to serve on the Commission on Immigrant Affairs which advises the city council on issues of common concern to immigrants, particularly in the areas of health and human services, education, and the demographic makeup of the Austin immigrant community.

 SGC Campus Rep

-Distance Learning Rep
+Distance Education Rep

-Dual Credit Rep
+Dual Credit/ECHS Rep